connorthemiller/novel/README.md

-# novel
-connor writes a novel on github

-Title
+Novel
 =======
-## The greatest story ever told.
+## Connor writes a novel on GitHub

-This is a story that I am writing on github for fun.
+This is a story that I am writing on GitHub for fun.
 This is a way for me to figure out github and also figure out how to write in new ways.

-`monospace test`

-horizontal rule
----

-This is all pretty straightforward and I can look up more stuff if I need to.
+## Rules